 The Verdict: If you love Old Navy, Gap and Athleta but have a special affinity for Banana Republic, then either the Banana Republic Credit Card or the Banana Republic Store Card is for you, depending on your credit standing.
 The Visa is for people with good credit or better, whereas the store-only card accepts those with limited/fair credit.
 And both enable you to shop at their namesake, Banana Republic, in addition to the trio of aforementioned retailers.
 Both also offer terms identical to Old Navy’s and Gap’s own cobranded credit cards, which can in turn be used at Banana Republic.

-The highlights include 25% off your first purchase at BananaRepublic.com following account approval; the lack of an annual fee; and 5% back on purchases at Banana Republic, Old Navy, Gap and Athleta.
+The highlights include a 20% discount on your first purchase at BananaRepublic.com following account approval; the lack of an annual fee; and 5% back on purchases at Banana Republic, Old Navy, Gap and Athleta.
 That all applies to both the Visa and the store card.
 The Visa will also earn you 1% back on all other purchases, which is about average for a rewards card, according to WalletHub’s latest Credit Card Landscape Report.

 More information about both offers, with discrepancies noted where applicable, can be found below.

-25% Off Your First Online Purchase: You will receive a discount of 25% on any BananaRepublic.com purchase made within 90 days of account approval, with no limit to the dollar amount to which you can apply the savings.
+- Discount For Your First Online Purchase: You will receive a 20% discount on any BananaRepublic.com purchase made within 90 days of account approval, with no limit to the dollar amount to which you can apply the savings.
 So if you know that you’ll be buying a lot from Banana Republic in the near future, opening this card and strategically packaging your purchases into a single order could save you a lot of money.

 The only things this discount does not apply to are gift cards, packaging, taxes and shipping costs.